One Version service updates FAQ

 All in-instore components must be running released software that is less than one year old in order to maintain support.
 Customers are responsible for updating self-hosted components (such as components installed in stores or in privately managed datacenters) and ensuring that the installed versions of these components are actively supported.

-Will there continue to be backward compatibility for the in-store retail components?
+Will there continue to be backward compatibility for the in-store components?

-Updates to components hosted in the cloud will continue to preserve backward compatibility with component versions self-hosted by the Retailer (such as components installed in stores or in privately managed datacenters - Modern Point of Sale, Retail Store Scale Unit, Hardware Station) for 12 months after the release date for that version.
-Self-hosted components do not need to be updated at the same time as cloud-hosted components and can be updated on a separate cadence allowing time to roll-out updates to stores.
+Updates to components hosted in the cloud will continue to preserve backward compatibility with component versions self-hosted by the retailer (such as components installed in stores or in privately managed datacenters - Modern Point of Sale, Commerce Scale Unit, Hardware Station) for 12 months after the release date for that version.
+Self-hosted components do not need to be updated at the same time as cloud-hosted components and can be updated on a separate cadence allowing time to roll out updates to stores.

 What options are available for updating in-store components across my organization?